alefranz/MELT/docs/MIGRATION-v2.md

 `netstandard2.0` assets. .NET Framework 4.7.2 remains best-effort compatible for these core packages, but is not covered by CI.

-Stay on MELT 1.x if your application uses Microsoft.Extensions packages before 8.0, or relies on the legacy ASP.NET Core helper dependencies.
+Stay on the MELT 1.x legacy release line (latest: 1.1.0) if your application uses Microsoft.Extensions packages before 8.0, including a classic .NET Framework application pinned to older Extensions packages, or relies on the legacy ASP.NET Core helper dependencies.
 MELT v2 no longer supports the ASP.NET Core 2.1 testing stack.
+A .NET Framework 4.7.2 application that can use Microsoft.Extensions 8.0.0 or later can instead use the v2 core packages on a best-effort basis.

 ## Upgrade steps